The Falling Man: Other uses

 The novel Falling Man, by Don DeLillo, is about the September 11 attacks.
 The "falling man" in the novel is a performance artist recreating the events of the photograph.
 DeLillo says he was unfamiliar with the title of the picture when he named his book.
 The artist straps himself into a harness and jumps from an elevated structure in a high visibility area (such as a highway overpass), hanging in the pose of The Falling Man.

-In July 2022, GameStop received controversy for allowing a non-fungible token titled Falling Man to be listed on their newly-launched NFT platform.
-The digital image depicted an astronaut falling in a pose and background replicating Drew's photograph, and was provided the seller's description "This one probably fell from the MIR station", referencing the 1997 crash of Spektr.
+In July 2022, GameStop caused controversy by allowing a non-fungible token titled Falling Man to be listed on their newly-launched NFT platform.
+The digital image depicted an astronaut falling in a pose and background replicating Drew's photograph.
+The seller's description read, "This one probably fell from the MIR station", referencing the 1997 crash of Spektr.
 The NFT was later delisted from the platform.

+Nothing and Full of Hell's collaborative album When No Birds Sang is partly inspired by The Falling Man.